MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 description: Describes how to use hyphens in various contexts in content including predicate adjectives, noun modifiers, compound nouns, prefixes, and more.
 author: pallep
 ms.author: pallep
-ms.date: 05/20/2021
+ms.date: 08/26/2024
 ms.topic: article
 ms.service: microsoft-writing-style-guide
 ---

 # Hyphens

 For information about hyphenating specific technology words, see the A–Z word list.
-For information about hyphenating common words, see [*The American Heritage Dictionary*](https://ahdictionary.com/) and [*The Chicago Manual of Style*](https://www.chicagomanualofstyle.org/home.html).
+For information about hyphenating common words, see *[Merriam-Webster Dictionary](https://merriam-webster.com/)* and [*The Chicago Manual of Style*](https://www.chicagomanualofstyle.org/home.html).

 ## Predicate adjectives